 4.9.
 To present the Bank, at its first request and at the Mortgagor’s expense, with an up-to-date assessment of an adjustor whose identity is acceptable to the Bank, as to the value of the Encumbered Property in full or in part, at the discretion of the Bank, including attention to the possibility of the presence of an environmental hazard.
 (A request of such kind may be addressed to the Mortgagor from time to time, provided it be presented six (6) months or more after the Bank’s previous request to the Mortgagor.)
-If the Mortgagor fails to honor said request of the Bank, the Bank may carry out an assessment by an adjustor on its behalf, provided it serve the Mortgagor with ten days’ prior notice, and all expenses relating thereto shall be borne and paid for by the Mortgagor.
+If the Mortgagor fails to honor said request of the Bank, the Bank may carry out an assessment by an adjustor on its behalf, provided it serves the Mortgagor with ten days’ prior notice, and all expenses relating thereto shall be borne and paid for by the Mortgagor.
 In addition, the Bank may perform by itself, at any time and at its expense, an updated assessment as aforesaid and the Mortgagor shall cooperate with the Bank for said purpose.

 4.10 To take all measures required by law to prevent environmental hazards in connection with the Encumbered Property and to comply with the requirements of any law for this purpose.